Abstracts and Awards - EPI|Lifestyle

 Acceptance

-• Submitters will be notified of acceptance/non-acceptance status via e-mail by early December 2024.
+• Submitters will be notified of acceptance/non-acceptance status via e-mail by early December 2025.

 • Abstracts are reviewed in blinded fashion and selected on the basis of scientific merit.
 The conference Program Committees will determine whether the abstract is to be presented orally or by poster.

 • Request oral, poster or moderated poster presentation on the presentation preference tab of the submitter site.
-Unless you select "poster only" the selection of one of these options will neither prejudice acceptance nor guarantee an oral or moderated poster presentation because abstracts will be arranged to fit into a thematic group for presentation.
+Unless you select "poster only" the selection of one of these options will neither prejudice acceptance nor guarantee an oral presentation because abstracts will be arranged to fit into a thematic group for presentation.
 Although every effort will be made to accommodate your presentation request, there is no guarantee that you will present in the mode of your preference.

 • Expenses associated with the submission and presentation of an abstract are the responsibility of the presenter.

 • Presenting/submitting authors must register and pay associated fees for attendance at the conference.
+All abstract presentations (oral or poster) must be in-person.

 • Abstracts selected will be published in an online version of Circulation.

-• Accepted abstracts will not have been published (manuscript or abstract) prior to the date of this submission or presented at any national or international meeting prior to March 18.
-2024.
+• Accepted abstracts will not have been published (manuscript or abstract) prior to the date of this submission or presented at any national or international meeting prior to March 17.
+2026.
 Abstracts are embargoed for release at date and time of presentation or time of AHA news event.
 Information may not be released before then.
 Failure to honor embargo policies will result in the abstract being withdrawn and barred from presentation.

 • Submission of an abstract constitutes a commitment by the authors to present if accepted.
 Failure to present, if not justified, will jeopardize future acceptance of abstracts.